croasus/jub.dj/README.md

 Once your test is producing the correct output, run the baseline tool to create its baseline file:

 ```
-# Unix-like
-$ ./test/bin/baseline -b YOUR_TEST

-# Windows or Unix-like
 $ node test/bin/baseline.js -b YOUR_TEST
 ```